JackPalmerGit/ctf-write-ups/picoCTF/Bbbbloat.md

 ```plaintext
 bbbbloat: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=db1dc86836c3e0e4140eb30914db4af5bce7cb18, for GNU/Linux 3.2.0, stripped
 ```
+The output indicates that our binary file has been stripped.
+This will complicate locating the main function and debugging the binary due to the absence of symbol and debugging information.
+However, it is important to note that stripping a file does not affect the strings within the binary.
+These strings can still be extracted and analyzed, providing valuable insights into the binary's functionality.

+To gain a better understanding of the binary, we need to change its mode to make it executable.
+This can be accomplished using the `chmod` command with the `+x` flag.
 ```bash
 remnux@remnux:~/ctf/pico/bbbbloat$ chmod -x bbbbloat
 ```
+This allows us to directly execute the program by adding `./` in front of the executable, specifying that we want to run the file located in our current directory.
 ```bash
 remnux@remnux:~/ctf/pico/bbbbloat$ ./bbbbloat
 ```
 ```plaintext
 What's my favorite number?
 ```
+The program prompts us with the question "What's my favorite number?".
+We can input a number, such as `1234`, and the program responds with ->
 ```plaintext
 Sorry, that's not it!
 ```
+This suggests that the program is likely expecting a specific number as an input.

+Given that `bbbbloat` has been stripped, we can still attempt to uncover clues by using the `strings` command to analyze all the information provided.
 ```bash
 remnux@remnux:~/ctf/pico/bbbbloat$ strings ./bbbbloat
 ```